-4. Library Session: locating, evaluating, and using primary and secondary works.
+Week 4: Library Session: locating, evaluating, and using primary and secondary works.

-The library workshop will focus on the works of three authors and their works, and how they influenced millennial expectations in the 18th century.
-Read the following biographies in preparation:
+The library workshop will focus on the works of three authors, and how they influenced millennial expectations in the 18th century.
+Read the following biographies from the Oxford Dictionary of National Biography in preparation: